What Causes Fingertip Peeling? How Do You Treat It?

 Dr. Gonzales suggests seeking professional help is better if the fingertip peeling does not improve after a week of proper care.
 “You should see your doctor if you experience symptoms such as difficulty breathing or intense pain, as this may indicate other serious medical issues,” she says.

-If left untreated for long, the affected area may get infected.
+Further, if left untreated for long, the affected area may get infected with symptoms like redness, swelling, and pus or yellow discharge.
 So, it is better to get it diagnosed and take proper treatment.

 Your doctor may prescribe the following medications: